MyPortugalHoliday.com

 • Porto and northern Portugal – Cool days and chilly nights, with a high possibility of very heavy rain.

-During winter, moisture-laden winds blow in from the Atlantic Ocean, causing heavy rains to fall over the northern coastlines and the northern mountainous regions.
-It can be very wet in northern Portugal, and we would not recommend a holiday here during the winter.
+During winter, moisture-laden winds blow in from the Atlantic Ocean, causing heavy rains to fall over northern Portugal and mountainous regions, such as Sintra.

-Central and eastern Portugal – Fly into Lisbon (2 nights), 2 nights in Evora, 1 night in Elvas, 1 night in Marvão or Castelo de Vide, 1 night in Monsanto (then the option to visit the Serra da Estrela mountains), Almeida for 2 nights (which includes the surrounding regions of Trancoso, Figueira de Castelo Rodrigo and Marialva), then drive back to Lisbon - possibly including Viseu and Coimbra.
-A rental car is needed.
+4) Central and eastern Portugal – Lisbon (2 nights), Évora (1 night), Elvas (1 night), Marvão or Castelo de Vide (1 night), Monsanto and Almeida (2 nights) which includes the surrounding regions of Trancoso, Figueira de Castelo Rodrigo and Marialva.
+Then drive back to Lisbon, which could include Viseu and Coimbra.

-Lisbon 1 week (green) 1) Lisbon 2) Sintra 3) Cascais 4) Setubal 5) Sesimbra 6) Obidos
+Lisbon one week (green) 1) Lisbon 2) Sintra 3) Cascais 4) Setúbal 5) Sesimbra 6) Óbidos

-Lisbon to Porto (yellow) 1) Lisbon 6) Obidos 7) Nazare 8) Tomar 9) Coimbra 10) Porto 11) Guimarães
+Lisbon to Porto (yellow) 1) Lisbon 6) Óbidos 7) Nazaré 8) Tomar 9) Coimbra 10) Porto 11) Guimarães

-East Portugal (blue) 1) Lisbon 12) Evora 13) Elvas 14) Marvão 15) Monsanto 16) Almeida
+East Portugal (blue) 1) Lisbon 12) Évora 13) Elvas 14) Marvão 15) Monsanto 16) Almeida

-The Algarve (red) 17) Faro 18) Tavira 19) Albufeira 20) Lagos 21) Silves
+Algarve tour (red): 17) Faro 18) Tavira 19) Albufeira 20) Lagos 21) Silves

 Tavira is one of the prettiest towns in the Algarve